-Duration of the funding agreement: 4 years.
+Duration of the funding agreement: up to November 2026.

-O8 Matching Contributions
+Matching Contributions

 AECF will require matching funds to the relevant award from the applicant to demonstrate interest and commitment.
 Funding provided must be matched on a grant: matching contribution ratio of 1:0.5 basis as a minimum requirement.